 The class teacher has overall responsibility for the pastoral, medical and social care of every child in their class.
 Your child’s class teacher is therefore your first point of contact if you have concerns about your child’s well-being.
 If further support is required the class teacher liaises with the SENCO.
 This may mean involving outside agencies.
 We will always seek parental consent before we make referrals to outside agencies.

-The school also has a Learning Mentor and Family Support Worker who are able to support all children (including those who could be termed as vulnerable) and their families during the school day.
+The school also has a Pastoral LSA and Family Support Worker who are able to support all children (including those who could be termed as vulnerable) and their families during the school day.
+Both of these adults are Thrive trained practitioners.

 We have a policy on the use of medicines in school and if your child needs a prescribed medicine, you will be asked to complete the relevant forms.
 Children with long term medical needs will have a care plan and if necessary, staff will be given training on how to best support a child.